 Potato Chip Cookies

 Two of your favorite snacks come together beautifully in these Sweet & Salty Potato Chip Cookies.
-Be warned, though…this cookie dough is completely addicting.
+Be warned, though…this cookie dough is delicious.
 You’ll need self-control not to eat it all before you bake it!

 It’s a cold, wet, rainy day.
 No playing outside, riding bikes, or reading in the sun.
 Fortunately, it’s a perfect day for making your favorite batch of chocolate cookies.